 * Ring Protect Plan required

-Are there guidelines for what we can and cannot post?
+Are there guidelines for what I can and cannot post?

 Before posting on the Neighbors App, be sure to view our Community Guidelines to see what types of posts and comments are permitted.
 Our aim is to keep Neighbors content and conversations focused on crime and safety while allowing for constructive and open communication between community members.

 Per our Community Guidelines, Neighbors does not tolerate hate speech, racial profiling or other forms of prejudice.
 We also encourage users to carefully consider the behavior that they are reporting, and to consider the consequences of reporting someone who is innocent.
 Users are prohibited from posting pictures or videos of people taken where a reasonable person would expect privacy and without their knowledge or consent (for example, users should not post photos or videos of someone in the bathroom).